-- Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine and hydraulic system.
-Clean dirt and chaff from the outside of the engine cylinder-head fins and blower housing. - Important: You can wash the machine with mild detergent and water.
+- Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine and hydraulic system.
+Clean dirt and chaff from the outside of the engine cylinder-head fins and blower housing.

+Important: You can wash the machine with mild detergent and water.
 Do not pressure-wash the machine.
-Avoid excessive use of water, especially near the control panel, engine, hydraulic pumps, and motors. - 4.
-Check the parking brake operation; refer to Park Position (page 12). - 5.
-Service the air cleaner; refer to Servicing the Air Cleaner (page 32). - 6.
-Grease the machine; refer to Lubrication (page 31). - 7.
-Change the crankcase oil; refer to Servicing the Engine Oil (page 33). - 8.
-Check the tire pressure; refer to Checking the Tire Pressure (page 39). - 9.
-Charge the battery; refer to Charging the Battery (page 38). - If storing the machine with the battery installed, disconnect the negative (black) cable from the battery. - Scrape any heavy buildup of grass and dirt from the underside of the mower, then wash the machine with a garden hose.
+Avoid excessive use of water, especially near the control panel, engine, hydraulic pumps, and motors.

+- 4. Check the parking brake operation; refer to Park Position (page 13). - 5.
+Service the air cleaner; refer to Servicing the Air Cleaner (page 33). - 6.
+Grease the machine; refer to Lubrication (page 32). - 7.
+Change the crankcase oil; refer to Changing the Engine Oil (page 34). - 8.
+Check the tire pressure; refer to Checking the Tire Pressure (page 40). - 9.
+Charge the battery; refer to Charging the Battery (page 39). - 10.
+Scrape any heavy buildup of grass and dirt from the underside of the mower, then wash the machine with a garden hose.

-- Note: Run the machine with the blade-control switch (PTO) engaged and the engine at high idle for 2 to 5 minutes after washing. - 12.
-Check the condition of the blades; refer to Servicing the Cutting Blades (page 42). - 13.
+Note: Run the machine with the blade-control switch (PTO) engaged and the engine at high idle for 2 to 5 minutes after washing.

+- 11. Check the condition of the blades; refer to Servicing the Cutting Blades (page 42). - 12.
 Prepare the machine for storage for over 30 days as follows: - A. Add fuel stabilizer/conditioner to fresh fuel in the tank.
 Follow mixing instructions from the fuel stabilizer manufacturer.
 Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank using a pump type syphon or operate engine until it shuts off. - D. Dispose of fuel properly.
-Recycle the fuel according to local codes. - Important: Do not store fuel containing stabilizer/conditioner longer than the duration recommended by the fuel-stabilizer manufacturer. - 14.
-Remove and check the condition of the spark plug(s); refer to Servicing the Spark Plug (page 35).
+Recycle the fuel according to local codes.

+Important: Do not store fuel containing stabilizer/conditioner longer than the duration recommended by the fuel-stabilizer manufacturer.

+- 13. Remove and check the condition of the spark plug(s); refer to Servicing the Spark Plug (page 36).
 With the spark plug(s) removed from the engine, pour 30 ml (2 tablespoons) of engine oil into the spark plug hole.
 Use the starter to crank the engine and distribute the oil inside the cylinder.
 Install the spark plug(s).
-Do not install the wire on the spark plug(s). - 15.
+Do not install the wire on the spark plug(s). - 14.
 Check and tighten all fasteners.
-Repair or replace any part that is damaged. - 16.
+Repair or replace any part that is damaged. - 15.
 Paint all scratched or bare metal surfaces.
-Paint is available from your Authorized Service Dealer. - 17.
+Paint is available from your Authorized Service Dealer. - 16.
 Store the machine in a clean, dry garage or storage area.
 Remove the key from the switch and keep it out of reach of children or other unauthorized users.
 Cover the machine to protect it and keep it clean.